sorbet/sorbet/README.md

 --config=dbg --config=sanitize
 ```

-In tools/bazel.rc you can find out what all these options (and others) mean.
+In `.bazelrc` you can find out what all these options (and others) mean.

 ### Common Compilation Errors